Jokic’s 12th triple-double leads Nuggets past Magic 110-99

 TRADE TALK

-Fournier said surprisingly getting traded following his second NBA season — from Denver to Orlando — taught him the business nature of the league.
-He said even though his name, along with that of teammate Aaron Gordon, has been bandied about in trade speculation of late, he’s totally ignored the chatter.
+After the game, Magic forward Aaron Gordon acknowledged he recently requested a trade from management prior to Thursday’s deadline.
+Gordon had 13 points and six assists in the loss.
+He seemed aware that Wednesday’s game against Phoenix could be the last of his seven-season stint with the Magic.

-“Sometimes a deal might happen and then not (happen) at the last minute and you will never know it,” said Fournier, in his seventh season with Orlando.
-“It’s just the nature of this business, so there’s really no reason for me (to worry).
-My first couple of years here, there’s been rumors, but it’s nothing because I’m still here.”
+“The losses have accumulated over the years and it’s just my frustration boiling over,” Gordon said.
+“I think a lot of people share that sense of frustration with me.”

-Fournier and reserve center Khem Birch will be unrestricted free agents at season’s end, while Gordon will have one more year remaining on his contract.
-The injury-ravaged Magic could potentially move on from those players since they currently sit well outside the Eastern Conference playoff race.
+After this season, Gordon will have one more year remaining on his contract.
+The injury-ravaged Magic sit well outside the Eastern Conference playoff race.

 TIP-INS